gotspam/pcxc/lab1/README.rst

-Lab 1: Deploying F5 Distributed Cloud Proxy Services to Securely Deliver a Public Endpoint
+Lab 1: Deploying F5 Distributed Cloud Proxy Services to Deliver a Public Endpoint
 ==========================================================================================

 This lab will focus on the deployment and security of an existing hosted application using F5